 • liquidity and capitalization category;

-• acceptable weight range;
+• acceptable allocation range;

-• current weight;
+• current share;

 • reason for being in the portfolio;

-• condition for reduction or removal.
+• condition for reduction or exclusion.

 Signs of a temporary drawdown